 How Does the Gene Mutation React with Cannabis?

 The results?
 The authors discovered a statistically significant relationship between the MTHFR gene mutation (specifically TT variant) and recurrent major depressive disorder, especially among those who had experienced childhood trauma.
 The results help establish how people with past trauma, and a specific MTHFR gene mutation, are at higher risk of depression.
-The authors propose their findings, “could help to improve treatment strategies to prevent depression and recurrences.”
+Basically, the authors propose their findings, “could help to improve treatment strategies to prevent depression and recurrences.”

 But, what is the role of cannabis in this mix?
 The connection between a tiny genetic mutation and cannabis is a complicated one.
 This is largely because it’s not direct, and it’s not yet proven.
 But, genetic research seems to indicate genes influence personal experience with the plant.
 And there is a substantial body of work connecting adolescent cannabis use with a higher risk of depression later in life.